In This Article

 Will paying off my credit card debt raise my credit score?

-Paying off credit card debt will result in a higher credit score.
+Paying off credit card debt can result in a higher credit score.
 Credit bureaus will see that you are reliable at repaying debt.
 Even if you still have a balance on your cards, you should see your credit score rise over time.